Oracy in the Curriculum

 Why is it important?

-Being able to talk effectively is not only a life skill but it also supports more effective learning.
+Being able to talk effectively is not only a life skill but it is a powerful tool to support more effective learning.

 Our aim at Chantry Academy is to give all students a voice so that they: